Léonie Guyer

-Léonie Guyer (born January 1, 1955 in New York City) is a contemporary artist known for abstract paintings, drawings and installations utilizing materials such as antique, vintage and handmade paper, marble remnants (or fragments), wood panels, and in site-based projects, walls and windows.
+Léonie Guyer (born January 1, 1955, in New York City) is a contemporary artist based in San Francisco.
+She makes paintings, drawings, site-based work, prints, and artist books.
+Her post-minimalist abstract work is characterized by idiosyncratic shapes that are deployed in a variety of spaces.

+Guyer's exacting work is realized on antique and salvaged paper, marble remnants, panels, walls and windows.
+The use of particular materials and contexts extends the dialogue in her practice between the ancient and contemporary.

 Early life and education

 Guyer was born in 1955 in New York City.
 She received her B.F.A. and M.F.A. from the San Francisco Art Institute.

 Work

 Guyer makes paintings, drawings, site-based work, and artist books.

 Stephanie Snyder describes Léonie Guyer’s work as the following:

 “The richly layered, albescent grounds of Léonie Guyer’s most recent paintings are inspired, in part, by the creamy surfaces of ancient Greek white-ground vessels, by the work of painters such as Piet Mondrian (1872–1944) and Giorgio Morandi (1890–1964), and by natural materials such as milk, bone, and chalk.
 Guyer mixes her paints by hand from raw pigments, often restricting her palette to the “ancient” primary colors (iron oxides, yellow ochres, and mineral-based blues), in addition to various blacks and whites.
 This alchemical chromaticism allows Guyer to experience the physical and energetic properties of each material as directly and as sensitively as possible.
 Hand-mixing paint is an intimate, timeconsuming, and repetitive activity, resulting in modest batches that settle and cohere in accordance with the subtle variations of each particular admixture of pigment, linseed oil, and mineral spirit.
 No two batches are the same, recalling the ancient philosopher Heraclitus of Ephesus’s observation that “You cannot step twice into the same river.”
 At the core of Guyer’s paintings and drawings is an awareness and embrace of life as a vulnerable and temporary moment within a measureless, universal continuum.”

 In his exhibition text, Anthony Huberman, the Director and Chief Curator of CCA Wattis Institute, writes:

 “Léonie Guyer makes paintings and drawings.
 They consist mostly of abstract shapes, usually modest in scale, made with oil paint or pencil.
 In her mind, an artwork is a place where countless decisions are condensed and compacted together, and she works to intensify that concentration by keeping her paintings small and reduced down to their bare essentials: color, surface, and shape.
 She tries to do the most with the least.
 And yet to call her works “small” is misleading.
 Better would be to say that she makes “immeasurable” works of art, which doesn’t mean that they are epic in scale but simply that they are not meant to be measured.”